reuk/wayverb/docs/work_log/work_log.md

 * show config info - source and receiver positions
 * show mesh node positions
+* show mesh node pressure, as the simulation progresses

 TODO
 ----

 * fix node positions so that the entire mesh is covered!
-* show mesh node pressure, as the simulation progresses
 * show rays
     * with volume, as the simulation progresses
+* fix raytracer octree stuff
 * scroll to zoom?